-Despite tons of effort and investment our progress in creating truly inclusive and diverse organisations remains pretty slow.
+Despite tons of effort and investment, our progress in creating truly inclusive and diverse organisations remains pretty slow.
 Whilst there are numerous contributory factors, the ineffectiveness of traditional diversity and inclusion approaches should be acknowledged.
 It would be really healthy, for leaders and HR alike if some fresh ideas were in play.
 Here are the traditional approaches that we should stop in my opinion and what we should do differently.

-Stop equating consistent processes with equality
+Stop equating consistency with fairness

 Whilst an inclusive organisation aims to make people feel the same about their experiences at work (eg: feeling valued, having opportunity, feeling trusted, being listened to, etc), they all have very different needs, wants and preferences to get them to these feelings.
 Our desire to be fair and to avoid accusations of being discriminatory have led us in HR to apply universal and standardised processes.
 Unfortunately, they often fail to recognise individual needs and wants and can actually result in us being much less inclusive.